QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 ```

 ##### Terminal - Bob
-Bob recovers the keys using the metadata files, decrypts the files, and compare the decrypted files with the original ones.
+Bob recovers the keys using the metadata files, decrypts the files, and compares the decrypted files with the original ones.
 ```
 # Enter Bob's container
     $ docker exec -it bob_container bash